MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 For Storage Explorer 1.7.0 or earlier versions, you might have to patch the version of .NET Core used by Storage Explorer:

-1. Go to the [StreamJsonRpc](https://www.nuget.org/packages/StreamJsonRpc/1.5.43) page and download version 1.5.43. from the **Download package** link on the right side.
+1. Go to the [NuGet](https://www.nuget.org/packages/StreamJsonRpc/1.5.43) page and download version 1.5.43 of StreamJsonRpc from the **Download package** link on the right side.
 1. After you download the package, change its file extension from .nupkg to .zip.
 1. Unzip the package.
 1. Open the *streamjsonrpc.1.5.43/lib/netstandard1.1/* folder.